Coding89/stripe-data-consolidation/README.md

 We also had files located in various different folders and largely disorganised datasets with missing data creating issues with finding and locating the files.
 We needed a place where all the data is consolidated.

 -------
-## The solution: Automated normalisation and consolidation of old and new formats (Technical guide - for non-tech guide see bottom) ##
+## The solution: Automated normalisation and consolidation of old and new formats (Technical guide) ##

 This script acts as an automated ETL (Extract, Transform, Load) pipeline that consolidates fragmented, multi-format financial data into a single analysis ready dataset.
 This allows us to analyse the data in one place and create visuals for various different stakeholders.